jrmiller82/pathfinder-2-sqlite/README.md

 ## Roadmap

-1. Get data in YAML format (spells are in JSON for the time being; but will get converted over to YAML in the future).
+1. Get data in YAML format (~~spells are in JSON for the time being; but will get converted over to YAML in the future~~ They are in yaml format and need proofreading!
+Please see issue #61).
 2. Design schema;
 3. Write script to generate sqlite database from YAML data (see `data/yaml/gendb.py` for work in progress);